2018 FIFA World Cup qualification (UEFA): Ranking of second-placed teams

-When the draw was made, groups H and I had one team fewer than the other groups so it was decided that matches against the last-placed team in each of the six-team groups would not be included in the ranking of the second-placed teams even after the admission of Kosovo and Gibraltar.
+When the draw was made, groups H and I had one team fewer than the other groups so it was decided that matches against the last-placed team in each of the six-team groups would not be included in the ranking of the second-placed teams.
+Although the admission of Kosovo and Gibraltar made all teams have equal groups, this rule was not amended.
 As a result, only eight matches played by each team were counted in the second-placed table.

 The eight best runners-up were determined by the following parameters, in this order: